Alyssa Milano’s trajectory is certainly an unusual one.

 So did the meeting change anything?
 Well, no — a congressman meeting with an actress doesn’t change anything, ’cause it’s a congressman meeting with an actress.

 But for Alyssa, perhaps the meeting was monumental.
-Given many of the things she’s said — in interviews, in public, and on social media — she may have never met anyone outside a Dentyne-sized bubble.
+Given many of the things she’s said — in interviews, in public, and on social media — she may have never met anyone outside a Dentyne-sized area of political ideology.

 For more on that, consider this actual quote from her during the Ted talk: